-Natural Resources Article means the Natural Resources Article of the Maryland Annotated Code.
+Natural Resources Article, § 5-1605, means the Natural Resources Article of the Maryland Annotated Code of Maryland and this chapter.

-Natural Resources Inventory/Forest Stand Delineation or NRI/FSD means the information necessary to allow an evaluation of existing natural resources on a tract for conformance with this chapter.
-An NRI/FSD must be a complete analysis of existing natural features, forest, and tree cover on a site.
+Natural Resources Inventory (Forest Stand Delineation or NRI) means FSD means the information necessary to allow an evaluation of existing natural resources on a tract for conformance with this chapter.
+An NRI/FSD must be a complete analysis of existing natural features, forest, and tree cover on site as further defined and described in the Environmental Guidelines, a site.
 Natural features include topography, steep slopes, perennial, intermittent and ephemeral streams, major drainage courses, 100-year floodplains, wetlands, soils and geological conditions, critical habitats, aerial extent of forest and tree cover, cultural features and historic sites and necessary buffers, as provided in this chapter and the Forest Conservation Manual.